Medical and health data, including clinical data and clinical trials are a type of sensitive data.

-- Data sharing considerations for Human Research Ethics Committees (HRECs) - ANDS guide | Related info | Poster
+- ANDS Guide - Data sharing considerations for Human Research Ethics Committees (HRECs)

-- De-identification - ANDS Guide
+- ANDS Guide to de-identifying your data

 Publishing sensitive medical data

 An increasing number of medical journals now require or request access to underlying research data when submitting or publishing articles.
-Planning to publish your data from the beginning of your project / clinical trial will help your workflow and reduce the burden at the end of your project.
+Planning to publish your data from the beginning of your project or clinical trial will help your workflow and reduce the burden at the end of your project.

 - Example journal policies: PLOS journals' policy on making all data available “with rare exception”.

-- Where to publish?: First check to see if you have an institutional or discipline repository for your data.
+- Where to publish?
+First check to see if you have an institutional or discipline repository for your data.
 Also, Scientific Data (published by Nature Publishing Group) has a list of recommended health data repositories.

 Describing medical and health data

 If you are describing data for deposit in a database or repository, you may find existing standards and protocols helpful, to ensure consistency with national and international best practice.
-Richly described data is more likely to be found, re-used and cited.
+Richly described data is more likely to be found, reused and cited.

 During 23 (research data) Things, ANDS hosted a virtual community group specifically for people working with health, clinical and medical data.
-Recordings were made of these webinars, and are available through a private youtube link.
+Recordings were made of these webinars, and are available through a private YouTube link.
 Please email us if you would like to receive them.